zew/go-questionnaire/README.md

 Using `<div style='display: table/table-row/table-cell'` does not support colspan or rowspan functionality.

-## Todo Ahead

-* Prompt user for SurveyID, WaveID

-* Maybe JSON schema validator

 ### Layout todo

 Decrease horizontal distance of radio groups

-Allow jumping back, but prohibit jumping ahead

 Interest range: lower horizontal distance

+## Technical todo

+At inception I envisioned a JSON schema validator
+and questionaire creation by direct editing the JSON files
+but that remains as elusive as it did with XML.

 ## About Go-App-Tpl